Cotter45/TSFW/README.md

 npm run build
 ```

 This outputs the optimized and minified files to the dist directory.
-There are zero dependencies out of the gate, so just copy your dist and public folders to your server and you're good to go!
+There are zero dependencies out of the gate, so just copy your dist folder to your server and you're good to go!

 ## Core Concepts and Usage